ychernushenko/reddit_scraper/README.md

 - For simplicity of implementation for every comment there is a separate request, this could be optimized, using search api with several ids
 - Code was not tested on spark cluster
+- Version with parallel `comment` fetching was also implemented, but server was failing with `429 - Too Many requests` error

 ### Testing approach